khelz424/Financial-Project/README.md

 VISUAL 2: Segment Analysis

-I included a pie chart to provide information about the sales per country based off the different segments.
+I chose a pie chart to provide information about the sales per country based off the different segments.

 Snapshot Of Visual: